 Most famous for glass blowing, Murano is filled with boutique and designer shops selling an array of colourful and delicate glass sculptures and jewellery.

-I was really hoping to catch a glass blowing demonstration during our visit, but didn’t have time to hunt one down.
-If you’re interested in learning more about Murano’s world-renowned craft and fancy seeing how it’s done, there are tours you can book in advance which’ll get you access to the factories on the island.
+I was really hoping to catch a glass blowing demonstration during our visit but didn’t have time to hunt one down.
+If you’re interested in learning more about Murano’s world-renowned craft and fancy seeing how it’s done, there are tours you can book in advance which will get you access to the factories on the island.

 Much like Venice, Murano makes a great place to simply stroll through even without doing any shopping – though you’ll likely pick up a little keepsake along the way.

 Not everyone visits Torcello, but if you have the time I’d definitely recommend making the stop.
 While both Murano and Burano have that classic floating city of canals and islands connected by bridges, Torcello feels like you’ve been transported to the Italian countryside.

 Instead of winding streets with colourful houses, green open fields line either side of this tiny village.
 At its centre, the Cathedral of Santa Maria Assunta and Church of Santa Fosca both stand as Torcello’s main attraction.